-Larry Korb (510) 373-0818 x9405 mailto:larry.korb@dominionvoting.com answered an y questic ons I ha d about thi s project.
-I cration.
-I have also spoken to the test facilitator who acknowledge that I have received a personal copy of on and I understand that I may withdraw at any time."
-Signature: Date:
+Larry Korb (510) 373-0818 x9405 mailto:larry.korb@dominionvoting.com

+"I have read the above description of this demonstration.
+I have also spoken to the test facilitator who answered any questions I had about this project.
+I acknowledge that I have received a personal copy of this form.
+I agree to participate in this demonstration and I understand that I may withdraw at any time."

-Date: 2011-11-29 21:27:55Z Rev: 1.0.0:35
+Signature: \\\\\, Date: \\\\\